Highlights the international and national Kadampa festivals, as well as the regional celebrations for 2024.

 The NKT-IKBU is an international non-profit organization registered in England as a charitable company.

-The Founder and Spiritual Guide of Heruka Center is Venerable Geshe Kelsang Gyatso Rinpoche, a contemporary Buddhist meditation master and world-renowned teacher and author.
+The Founder and Spiritual Guide of Heruka KMC is Venerable Geshe Kelsang Gyatso Rinpoche, a contemporary Buddhist meditation master and world-renowned teacher and author.

 Venerable Geshe-la’s entire life has been dedicated to the development of world peace.
 His heart teaching is that peace in the world comes from peace in the heart, and that modern people can find this inner peace through the teachings of Buddha.